12 Things to Make With Dandelion Flowers

 - Honey & Dandelion Soap Recipe

 If you don’t want to make soap from scratch, you could also try this quick and easy Dandelion & Honey Melt & Pour Soap project that uses ready made soap base instead.

 For more soap inspiration and recipes, check out my Natural Soap Making package!

 6. Dandelion Lotion Bars

 I originally made these lotion bars for my husband.
-As a rock mason, the mortar and rough stone left his hands dry, cracked, and bleeding.
+He was a rock mason and the mortar and rough stone left his hands dry, cracked, and bleeding.

 Lotion bars have a long history of helping the toughest cases of cracked dry skin, while dandelion oil is particularly useful for alleviating the chapped skin and soreness that comes along with manual labor.
 This combination is excellent for his skin.
 He rubs the bar over his hands several times while watching TV each evening.
 There’s no messy salve to deal with and he can use it on the spots that are most bothering him.

 Dandelion tea can be made by packing fresh flowers and leaves into a mason jar and pouring simmering water over them.
 Let the tea infuse until it’s cool enough to drink then strain.